Love Letter (game show)

-MC was Kang Ho Dong and it featured male and female contestants competing for "each other" in romance games.
+The MC was Kang Ho Dong and it featured male and female contestants competing for "each other" in romance games.
 For example, guests have to dance in order to impress the person they are after.
 Contestants were artists, actors, models, comedians, and MCs of the South Korean entertainment industry.

 Format

-Season one: Each recording is divided and broadcast as two episodes in consecutive weeks.
+Season 1: Each recording is divided and broadcast as two episodes in consecutive weeks.
 During the show various games are played.
 At the end of part 1 the female guest chooses two contestants to go on dates with, and the rest goes into training camp.
 At the end of part 2 the female guest chooses her "Perfect Man" and declared as the winner, who gets a "Perfect Man" pin and a kiss on the cheek from the guest.